atarazana/gramola-operator/part-2-1.md

 gramola-operator  gramola-operator  gramola-operator.v0.0.1  gramola-operator.v0.0.2  UpgradePending  5m
 ```

-You can also explore the install plans and see there's one that needs to be approved.
+You can also explore the InstallPlans and see there's one that needs to be approved.

 > **NOTE:** When we installed the operator by default it's set to `Manual` approval, but using `-a, --approval` you could have set it to `Automatic`